 Answers appear in the combination of intention, trust and collaboration.
 Building intentional and collaborative ideation landscapes that provide fitting tools to instill trust, may create a pull on raw ideas and form a new pipeline for purposeful innovation of unforeseen width.

 Sparks for innovation are extensive and so are the means to make them a realty given the right context, motive and competence.
 When complex ideas linked to sustainable or resolve based development start to form in your mind, consider your options.
-Instead of hanging on to those ideas, try making an effort to get them connected.
+Instead of hanging on to those ideas, make an effort to get them connected.